-In all matters relating to the search and appointment of new faculty members, the Department of Mathematics, Science, and Social Studies Education will follow the procedures and criteria specified in the Guidelines (with particular attention to Section V, Procedures for Appointments) and will follow the time-tables, deadlines and other procedural routines specified by the policies of Mary Frances Early College of Education.
+In all matters relating to the search and appointment of new faculty members, the Department of Mathematics and Science Education will follow the procedures and criteria specified in the Guidelines (with particular attention to Section V, Procedures for Appointment, p.
+27) and will follow the time-tables, deadlines and other procedural routines specified by the policies of College of Education.

 At the time of appointment, a new faculty member will be advised about the department's requirements for promotion and tenure including the long-range needs of the department.
-The newly appointed faculty member will also be informed that the annual evaluations will serve as a basis for the PTU head (and then the third-year review committee) to advise the faculty member regarding their progress toward promotion and tenure.
+The newly appointed faculty member will also be informed that the annual evaluations will serve as a basis for the PTU head (and then the third year review committee) to advise the faculty member regarding their progress toward promotion and tenure.